New York City Fire Department Ladder Company 3: History

+The current two-story brick fire house, which was designed by architect John R. Sliney, was opened by New York City Mayor Jimmy Walker on October 8, 1929.
+The new fire house served as the quarters of Hook & Ladder Company 3, Water Tower No. 2 and Battalion Chief 6, replacing an earlier structure that had occupied the site.
+When the building opened, it housed a new water tower built by the Seagrave Corporation.
+Designated as Water Tower No. 2, the apparatus could be raised to a height of 65 ft in thirty seconds and was capable of delivering 3,000 USgal of water a minute to fight fires in skyscrapers.

+On July 11, 1984, a plaque was dedicated at the fire house as a memorial to the members of Ladder Company 3 and Battalion 6 that were killed in the line of duty.
+The plaque was installed following a visit to the fire house by the son of Francis Donelon, a firefighter from Hook and Ladder Company 3 who was killed on August 10, 1930 while fighting a fire on the Third Avenue Elevated when the ladder he was on was struck by a train.

 During the September 11 attacks, the company reported to the North Tower of the World Trade Center.
 As the time of the attacks coincided with the morning tour change, both tours remained on duty, and the company arrived at the World Trade Center carrying more men than usual.
 Captain Patrick J. Brown and his men were last known to be on the 35th floor of the tower before the North Tower collapsed.
-Ladder Company 3 was last Chauffered by Firefighter Michael T Carroll, and received some of the heaviest casualties of any fire company in the FDNY.
+Ladder Company 3 was last Chauffered by Firefighter Michael T. Carroll, and received some of the heaviest casualties of any fire company in the FDNY.

-Ladder Company 3’s apparatus, a Seagrave rearmount ladder truck placed in service in 1994, shop number SL9413, was parked on West Street next to Six World Trade Center and damaged beyond repair by the collapse of the Twin Towers.
-It spent ten years housed at Hangar 17 at John F. Kennedy International Airport.

-In 2011, ten years after the September 11 attacks, the ladder truck was made part of the National September 11 Memorial & Museum.
-The flag-covered, 60,000-pound truck was lowered by crane 70 feet below ground and observed by firefighters, victims’ families and other bystanders, as the FDNY Emerald Society performed "Amazing Grace" on bagpipes as they would at the funeral of a fallen FDNY member.
+Ladder Company 3's apparatus, a Seagrave rearmount ladder truck placed in service in 1994, shop number SL9413, was parked on West Street next to Six World Trade Center.
+It was damaged beyond repair by the collapse of the Twin Towers and spent ten years housed at Hangar 17 at JFK Airport.
+In 2011, the ladder truck was made part of the National September 11 Memorial & Museum.
+The flag-covered, 60,000 lb truck was lowered by crane 70 ft below ground and observed by firefighters, victims' families and other bystanders, as the FDNY Emerald Society performed "Amazing Grace" on bagpipes as they would at the funeral of a fallen FDNY member.
 It is intended to represent the members it lost on September 11 as well as all FDNY casualties.

 Firefighters on West Street direct a hosestream towards Six World Trade Center.
 Ladder 3's ladder truck is visible in the background, left of center.
 Right of center, partly crushed beneath the north pedestrian bridge, sits Rescue 1's apparatus.